-5. The final stage in the process is to issue the redundancy notice(s).
+5. The final stage in the process is to issue the redundancy notice.
 This should only be done once all of the above steps have been completed.

-On Thursday the 30th of June, the Government announced a new law designed to ensure that furloughed employees receive statutory redundancy pay based on their normal wages, rather than merely on their reduced furlough rate.
+On 30 June 2020, a new law was introduced with the intention of ensuring that furloughed employees receive statutory redundancy pay based on their normal wages rather than merely on their reduced furlough rate.

-The law has been introduced so that those furloughed under the Coronavirus Job Retention Scheme are not left out of pocket if they are made redundant.
-The changes will also apply to Statutory Notice Pay and other entitlements.
+The introduction of the law means that furloughed employees will not be left out of pocket if they are made redundant.
+The changes also apply to Statutory Notice Pay and other entitlements.

 Compulsory vs voluntary redundancy

-If an employer does choose to make employees redundant after their furlough period is over, they will have to decide whether to offer voluntary or make compulsory redundancies.
+If an employer does choose to make an employee redundant after their furlough period is over, they will have to decide whether to offer a voluntary redundancy or make it compulsory.

-Given the current situation, HMRC is unlikely to be too impressed if a company chooses to proceed with only voluntary redundancies, as this would mean that there had been no selection process at all.
+Given the situation, HMRC is unlikely to be too impressed if a company chooses to proceed with only voluntary redundancies as this would mean that there had been no selection process at all.

-Regardless of whether it is the employer who is deciding who to make redundant, or if the employee has initiated it, companies are required to ensure that the process is run fairly and properly and is free of any bias.
+Regardless of whether it is the employer deciding who to make redundant or if the employee has initiated it, companies are required to ensure that the process is run fairly and properly and is free of any bias.

 Employers must be careful not to leave themselves open to criticism when making people redundant.
 Before making a final decision, factors such as skill, quality of work, prior attendance and disciplinary records should all be considered thoroughly.